 To facilitate the process of major contract solicitation review by Contract Advisory Team (CAT), state agencies must submit their:

 The reviews are conducted from a contract management and business perspective.
 A typical review will include suggestion on best contracting practices, contract risk identifications and mitigation suggestions.
 The review process looks to identify that agencies have tools in place to track vendor performance, measure success and ensure the state is getting what it's asking for.
 A typical review may take up to thirty days to complete.
-If the agency does not receive a response from the CAT within thirty days, the agency may proceed with issuance of its solicitation.
+If the agency does not receive a response from the CAT within thirty days, the agency may not proceed with issuance of its solicitation.
+Publishing a solicitation without receiving a letter from CAT may result in an audit finding.

 Solicitation documents should be sent to the CAT for review through the Procurement Oversight & Delegation web application.
 Upon receiving the major contract solicitation documents, the CAT will send the submitting agency an acknowledgement e-mail that confirms receipt of the solicitation and provides a web link to view the status of the review.